gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC2/OperatorsSZ.md

   * **`until`** (`any expression` , `date`) --->  `bool`

 #### Result:
 Returns true if the current_date of the model is before (or equel to) the date passed in argument.
-Synonym of 'current_date <= argument'
+Synonym of 'current_date &lt;= argument'

 #### Examples:
 ```